You know this by now:

 Sure, it’s the entire purpose of a bodyweight program.
 But we really have to hand it to Jeff Cavaliere and Athlean-X—this program takes “equipment-free” to brand new extremes.

-Just like Kinobody’s Movie Star Body program, you can do the workouts in your living room, garage, or basement.
+When comparing other popular fitness brands like Athlean-X vs Kinobody, there are definite similarities.
+Like we mention in our Movie Star Body review, you can do the workouts in your living room, garage, or basement.

 But you also aren’t stuck doing the standard bodyweight exercises, like push-ups, crunches, and jumping jacks.
 The variety of exercises includes unique exercises like: